MasterClass Review: Is It Worth The Price? (2020 Update)

 What would you give to have Serena Williams polish your tennis serve?
 Or get Gordon Ramsey’s insider tips on the perfect soufflé?
 Or learn about how Bob Woodward nails the perfect interview?

 As a freelance writer and content guru for Global English Editing, I’m constantly on the lookout for ways to improve my writing craft.
 When I saw that that two of my all-time heroes, Neil Gaiman and Malcolm Gladwell, were teaching courses on writing, I knew I just had to check it out.

-MasterClass has been making waves recently thanks to their brand new approach to online education, where every single one of their teachers is a global leader in their field.
+MasterClass has been making waves recently thanks to their brand new approach to online education.
+Every single one of their teachers is a global leader in their field.

 The classes all looked fascinating, so I decided to give it a try and report back for anyone else thinking of taking the plunge.

-In this MasterClass review, you’ll learn how MasterClass works, my experience taking four MasterClasses, the best things about the platform, and the things that aren’t so good about it.
+In this MasterClass review, you’ll learn how MasterClass works, my experience taking five MasterClasses, the best things about the platform, and the things that aren’t so good about it.